Andrew Doyle (comedian): Early life and education

-Doyle is from an Irish Catholic background, and was born in Derry, Northern Ireland.
-He completed his undergraduate studies at Aberystwyth University before obtaining a Masters degree at the University of York.
+Doyle was born in Derry, Northern Ireland to a Catholic family.
+He completed his undergraduate studies at Aberystwyth University before obtaining a master's degree at the University of York.
 He holds a doctorate in early Renaissance poetry from the University of Oxford, having studied at Wadham College, Oxford.

 Career

-Doyle regularly writes for Spiked, and runs a comedy night in London called Comedy Unleashed.
+Doyle regularly writes for Spiked, and runs a comedy night in London called "Comedy Unleashed".
 He has performed his stand-up shows at the Edinburgh Fringe Festival, four of which have also been performed at the Soho Theatre, London.
 He has appeared on Sky News as a commentator, and as a panel-member on The Moral Maze on BBC Radio 4.
 He has been a speaker at the Battle of Ideas Festival in London, an annual event hosted by the Institute of Ideas.

-He is also a visiting research fellow at Queen's University, Belfast.
+He was previously a visiting research fellow at Queen's University, Belfast, where he worked on the writings of Forrest Reid.
 Doyle originally worked as a teacher, including alongside Simon Warr at Royal Hospital School.

-He created the fictional character of Titania McGrath in April 2018 through the creation of an anonymous Twitter account for the character.
-This parody account was, according to Doyle, designed to mock contemporary "woke culture", as "the majority of people are desperate for this culture to be mocked".
-McGrath's Twitter account has been suspended for alleged hate speech four times, notably on 9 December 2018, her account has more than 500,000 followers.
+In April 2018 Doyle created the fictional character of Titania McGrath, initially via a parody twitter account.
+According to Doyle, the character was designed to mock "woke culture".
+The McGrath twitter account has been suspended for hate speech four times.
 Doyle has written two books under the guise of the character.
-The first was Woke: A Guide to Social Justice published 7 March 2019 and a children's book, My First Little Book of Intersectional Activism published September 2020.
+The first was Woke: A Guide to Social Justice published 7 March 2019 and a parody of children's books, My First Little Book of Intersectional Activism published September 2020.
 In March 2019, Doyle was contacted by Rosamund Urwin, a journalist at The Sunday Times, who asked whether he was the person behind McGrath's Twitter account, due to the inclusion of several sources in McGrath's book that he had quoted previously.
 Though he denied it, he later revealed himself as the man behind the account.

 In February 2019, Doyle wrote a text in The Independent under the pseudonym Liam Evans.
 The piece expressed dismay at comedy material performed on stage.
-After admitting he wrote the text, Doyle said it so clearly was a hoax, but that the newspaper had published it without sufficiently checking the writer.
+After admitting he wrote it as a hoax, Doyle claimed the newspaper had published it without sufficiently checking the writer.
 The Independents executive editor said that "The suggestion [...] that it is so outlandish that it must be false, is bizarre."
 Doyle also pointed out that if reading the fourth letter of every sentence in the text, it spells out "Titania McGrath wrote this you gullible hacks".

 Since 2021, Doyle has hosted a weekly show titled Free Speech Nation on GB News.

-He also appears as an occasional commentator or presenter in other shows on GB News.
+Dr. Andrew Doyle is a faculty member of Peterson Academy and has one of the more popular online courses there: The Shakespearean Tragedies.